• Blog

 Follow the video below to edit green screen footage in WeVideo:

 So, we’ve covered the core principles of a green screen and why it’s used.
-Now, the question is, how can a new filmmaker or someone working without a big budget incorporate green screen technology into their projects?
+Now, the question is, how can a new filmmaker or someone working without a big budget incorporate a green screen setup into their projects?

 As you may have noticed, most aspects of filmmaking aren’t cheap.
 From $500 memory cards to $8,000 tripods, there’s an expensive version of almost everything, often making the budget alternatives seem worthless by comparison!